5 Disasters Caused by Material Fatigue and What We Learned From Them

 The investigation that followed was able to piece together the events from that evening and determined that the origin of the collapse was caused by fatigue cracking in one of the structural bracings of the rig.
 The crack was then traced to a small 6 mm fillet weld which connected a non-load bearing flange plate to the bracing.
 The fillet weld had a poor profile and significant cold cracking, which caused a significant reduction in fatigue strength.
 The flange plate was also weakened by significant lamellar tearing, which increased stress concentrations.
 The cyclical stresses experienced by the rig in the North Sea served to further exacerbate the situation.

 Eschede Train Disaster, 1998

-On June 3, 1998 a high speed train traveling from Munich to Hamburg was derailed when a single train wheel failed, causing a chain reaction which lead to a bridge collapse and over a dozen derailed train cars.
+On June 3, 1998, a high-speed train traveling from Munich to Hamburg was derailed when a single train wheel failed, causing a chain reaction that lead to a bridge collapse and over a dozen derailed train cars.

 - The tires were flattened into an ellipse as the wheel turned through each revolution (approximately 500,000 times during a typical day in service), with corresponding fatigue effects.

 - In contrast to the pure monobloc wheel design, cracks could also form on the inside of the tire.

 - As the tire became thinner due to wear, the dynamic forces were exaggerated, resulting in crack growth.

 - Flat spots and ridges or swells in the tire dramatically increased the dynamic forces on the assembly and greatly accelerated wear.

 Other contributing factors included improper maintenance (records indicated that this particular wheel has failed to pass inspections on several occasions leading up to the crash, although it was never replaced), overbridge design (wasn’t designed with spans), and the use of welds in the carriage bodies (led to “unzipping” during the crash) As a result of the disaster, all wheels with a similar design were replaced with monoblock wheels.